Can Cayenne Pepper Help Eliminate Migraines?

 More Health Benefits of Cayenne Pepper

 There are some really significant therapeutic benefits of capsicum or cayenne without any side effects.
-So, without any further adieu, there's good news -- there
+So, without any further adieu, there's a natural solution for helping

-is a natural cure for migraines.
+mitigating migraines.
 It is cayenne pepper.
-At the very least, it will severely
+At the very least, it will severely lessen the

 So while it may not be a "cure," it will certainly give some relief.
 Let me quote in